 Aiken man arrested after New Ellenton chase that led to a police officer firing his weapon

 Mar.
-3—An Aiken man is facing five charges after allegedly presenting a firearm while attempting to run from a New Ellenton police officer Thursday.
+6—An Aiken man is facing five charges after allegedly presenting a firearm while attempting to run from a New Ellenton police officer March 2.

-South Carolina Highway Patrol Officers arrested Brandon Odairy Williams, 36, of Aiken and charged him with first offense driving under the influence with a blood alcohol level less than 0.10%, third or subsequent offense driving while suspended, failing to stop for a blue light and unlawfully carrying a firearm, according to Aiken County Detention Center records.
+South Carolina Highway Patrol Officers arrested Brandon Odairy Williams, 36, of Aiken and charged him with first-offense driving under the influence with a blood alcohol level less than 0.10%, driving while suspended third or subsequent offense, failing to stop for a blue light and unlawfully carrying a firearm, according to Aiken County detention center records.

 Failing to stop for a blue light carries penalties of between 90 days and three years in prison, a fine of up to $500 and a driver's license suspension of at least 30 days.